umati/Showcase/index.md

 ### The umati vision

 Connectivity with umati - universal machine technology interface - is simple, secure and future-oriented.
-Any machine with umati interface can be easily connected with applications.
-No matter whether you are end user, system integrator or machine builder: with the umati interface you will be able to easily connect to machine tools of all manufacturers and controls. umati is an initiative by the German Machine Tool Builders&#39; Association (VDW) and is supported from its very start by major German machine tool builders.
-Over the last year, more and more partners have joined and supported the initiative which is now on an international scale.
+Any machine with an umati interface can be easily connected with applications.
+No matter whether you are end user, system integrator or machine builder: with the umati interface you will be able to easily connect to machines of all manufacturers and controls. umati is an initiative by the  The umati community is an association of companies from the mechanical and plant engineering industry that jointly and comprehensively bring a common interface concept based on OPC UA to the market for the entire mechanical and plant engineering sector.
+Currently it is sponsored and hosted by the German Machine Tool Builders' Association [(VDW)](https://vdw.de) and the German Engineering Federation [(VDMA)](https://vdma.org).

 ## umati showcase